 Things to do

 There are many more things you can do in Belgrade that don’t necessarily include partying, or dining & wining.
-If I know anything for sure, it is that you won’t have a single dull moment in this city.
+Without a doubt you won’t have a single dull moment in this city.

 Ada Ciganlija is one of the city’s biggest attractions, often referred to as the Belgrade’s Sea.
 There’s an adapted swimming area, as well as numerous cafes and restaurants.
 It is particularly crowded during the summer time, since there are many water sports you can indulge in.